Jeomon/Web-Search-Agent/docs/README.md

   - **Navigating** between web pages.
   It adapts its actions based on instructions and can execute the right task on the corresponding interactive element.

+- **Accessibility Tree Integration:** With the newly added capability to utilize the accessibility tree, the agent can perform web searches without taking a screenshot.
+This allows for enhanced performance and reduced resource usage, making it suitable for a wider range of environments.

-- **LLM-Based Decision Making:** Powered by a **Large Language Model (LLM)**, the agent analyzes the context of the web page and makes intelligent decisions on which actions to take.
-This makes it highly adaptive, allowing it to handle complex interactions that depend on the web page’s content.
+- **LLM-Based Decision Making:** Powered by a **Large Language Model (LLM)**, the agent analyzes the context of the web page and makes intelligent decisions on which actions to take, whether using the screenshot or a11y tree method.

 - **Error Handling and Recovery:** The agent is capable of recovering from incorrect actions, such as clicking on the wrong element or missing interactions.
-By using coordinate-based labeling and dynamic screenshots, the agent ensures precise actions, even on pages with frequent layout changes.
+It ensures precise actions even on pages with frequent layout changes.

 - **Cross-Browser Compatibility:** The system works with multiple browser engines, including **Chromium**, **Firefox**, and **WebKit (Safari)**, thanks to Playwright’s cross-browser support.
 This ensures the agent can operate across a wide variety of platforms and environments.